ibm-cloud-docs/Cloudant/offerings/learning-center.md

 A revision token consists of two parts:

-a number 1, 2, 3, etc, and
+A number 1, 2, 3, etc., and
-a cryptographic hash of the document's body
+a cryptographic hash of the document's body.
 (For the uninitiated, a hash is a digital "fingerprint" of some data.
 If the data changes, the fingerprint changes.
 No two fingerprints are the same i.e. no two documents with different content would have the same hash.)

 You can see from the example on the right that our document has a revision token (the key starting _rev) that starts with a "1" followed by a dash.
 That tells us that this is the first revision of the document.
 The digits starting 04aa8... are the cryptographic hash of the document.